meltano/meltano/docs/src/_reference/command-line-interface.md

 When an active environment is present, `run` will attempt to run incrementally/save state by default.
 However, three top level flags are provided to alter behaviour:

 - `--no-state-update` will disable state saving for this invocation.
-- `--full-refresh` will force a full refresh and ignore current state.
+- `--full-refresh` will force a full refresh and ignore the prior state.
+The new state after completion will still be updated with the execution results, unless `--no-state-update` is also specified.
 - `--force` will force a job run even if a conflicting job with the same generated id is in-flight.

 Examples: